Renown Park

 Renown Park's population is slightly younger than the national pattern

-The median age in Renown Park is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median of 38.
-Compared to Greater Adelaide, Renown Park has a higher proportion of residents aged 25-34 (22.5%) but fewer residents aged 45-54 (7.9%).
-This concentration of 25-34 year-olds is significantly above the national average of 14.5%.
-Between the 2021 Census and the present, the population aged 35 to 44 has increased from 14.2% to 15.4%, while the proportion of those aged 45 to 54 has decreased from 9.5% to 7.9%.
-The percentage of residents aged 15 to 24 has also dropped, from 10.4% to 9.3%.
-By the year 2041, Renown Park's age composition is projected to experience significant changes.
-Notably, the number of residents aged 75 to 84 is expected to grow by 82%, reaching 192 people from the current figure of 105.
+The median age in Renown Park is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median age of 38.
+Compared to Greater Adelaide, Renown Park has a higher proportion of residents aged 25-34 (22.3%) but fewer people aged 45-54 (7.6%).
+This concentration of 25-34 year-olds is significantly above the national average of 14.4%.
+Between the 2021 Census and now, the proportion of residents aged 35 to 44 has increased from 14.2% to 15.7%, while the proportion of those aged 45 to 54 has decreased from 9.5% to 7.6%.
+By the year 2041, Renown Park's age composition is expected to change significantly.
+Notably, the number of people aged 75-84 is projected to grow by 79%, reaching 189 from an initial count of 105.

 Frequently Asked Questions - Age